FROM THE ADOLESCENT DBT EXPERTS

 Research-Proven Outcomes

 As a Duke University Performance Site, we are concluding a 4-year study on the effective treatment of identity dysregulation in suicidal, self-harming teens.
-Our residential therapeutic programming was built around our study findings.
+Our residential DBT program for adolescents was built around our study findings.

 Recognized DBT Experts

-Compass is a DBT Rotation & Training Site for UCI Medical School Child & Adolescent Psychiatry, and Columbia University School of Social Work.
-California’s First DBT-Linehan Board of Certification, Certified Program™.
+Compass is a DBT Rotation & Training Site for UCI Medical School Child & Adolescent Psychiatry and Columbia University School of Social Work.
+We are California’s first DBT-Linehan Board of Certification Certified Program™.

-Unique to Compass’ program is its focus on nutritional psychiatry, personalized executive functioning coaching, daily fitness, mindfulness, self-compassion training, intensive family DBT skills training, and researched-based family therapy.
+Our residential DBT program for adolescents focuses on nutritional psychiatry, personalized executive functioning coaching, daily fitness, mindfulness, self-compassion training, intensive family DBT skills training, and researched-based family therapy.

 24/7 ONSITE SUPPORT FOR YOUR TEEN

-Compass’ Executive Director, is a DBT-Linehan Board of Certification™, Certified Clinician™, and a calibrated DBT Adherence Coder through the University of Washington, and has taught DBT at UCI School of Medicine since 2004.
+Compass Behavioral Health’s Executive Director is a DBT-Linehan Board of Certification™ Certified Clinician™ and a calibrated DBT Adherence Coder through the University of Washington, and has taught DBT at UCI School of Medicine since 2004.

-Compass’ Medical Director is Certified in Child & Adolescent Psychiatrist by the American Board of Psychiatry and Neurology.
-Additionally, Dr. Motakef is trained in Nutritional Psychiatry and Fitness and will be overseeing a holistic approach to treatment, including training of resident’s “PLEASE skills”.
+Our Medical Director is Certified in Child & Adolescent Psychiatrist by the American Board of Psychiatry and Neurology.
+Additionally, Dr. Motakef is trained in Nutritional Psychiatry and Fitness and believes in a holistic approach to treatment, including training of resident’s “PLEASE skills”.

-Individual therapy will be overseen by Dialectical Behavioral Therapy – Linehan Board of Certification™, Certified Clinicians™ who are calibrated DBT Adherence Coders through the University of Washington.
+Individual therapy is overseen by Dialectical Behavioral Therapy – Linehan Board of Certification™, Certified Clinicians™ who are calibrated DBT Adherence Coders through the University of Washington.

-Compass’ Program Manager is a veteran psychiatric nurse of adolescent residential care, with a specialization in eating disorder treatment and managing the complex medical concerns associated with eating disorders.
+Compass Behavioral Health’s Program Manager is a veteran psychiatric nurse of adolescent residential care, with a specialization in eating disorder treatment.

 RESEARCH-BASED CURRICULUM & THERAPIES